|

 also enjoy speaking and lecturing on liability, insurance, and risk management at seminars, conventions, CLE programs,

-and conferences across the country, including the Insurance Skills Center.
-In 2011 I spoke on a panel at the ABA Annual Meeting in Toronto; I also spoke as a panelist on ABA webinars in 2011 and 2012.
-I also love writing.
-I've written 2 books and have contributed to or co-authored 4 ABA books, most recently in 2009 and 2011,
+on a panel at the 2011 ABA Annual Meeting in Toronto.
+I was also a panelist on ABA webinars in 2011 and 2012.
+I also love writing on legal subjects.
+I've written 4 books and have contributed to or co-authored 4 ABA books and 5 law journal articles for the ABA Tort Trial & Insurance Practice

-School in 1986.
-On a personal level, my father (the late Sidney Fershtman) was a Michigan lawyer, and my husband is
+College and Emory Law School.
+On a personal level, my father (the late Sidney Fershtman) was a Michigan lawyer,

-a lawyer.
-Although work, family, and bar activities leave little time for hobbies, my favorite hobby is horses.
+and my husband is a lawyer.
+Although work, family, and bar activities leave little time for hobbies, my favorite hobby

 |